muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T184A)
+- Fix: exception when adding vjoy to macro
+- Fix: exception when changing modes in playsound action.

 ### (m76T184)
 - New: Map to keyboard/Mouse Ex Action: ability to optionally target a specific process by window title or executable path.
 This enables output to specific background processes who may not be in focus (such as, minimized or in the system tray).
 The process is located by window title or executable.
 If selected, can match on a partial match and will send to the first process found that matches the partial title or exe.
 If a target process is selected, and that process cannot be found, the action will be ignored and an error log entry placed in the log file at profile start.
 Supports local and remote.
 Note: this only applies to keystrokes.
 Mouse output from this action is not  directed to target processes.
 Keys sent in this manner post directly to the process message queue.
 Note: for performance reasons, GremlinEx does not look for the process list all the time.
 If you start a process after profile start, you will need to restart the profile for it to find the missing process.
 - New: remote control API: support for remote process search.